HitGrab/finder/docusaurus/docs/components/finder.md

 # Finder

-The root component, Finder accepts an armada of configuration properties and provides simplified context to consuming components.
+The root component, Finder accepts an armada of configuration properties and provides an API context to consuming components.

 **Type Signature**